 Nearly a quarter of all the drugs prescribed to children are antibiotics.
 An estimated 30 percent of those prescriptions were likely unnecessary.
 The reason this should freak you out is that unnecessary antibiotics can cause your kid’s bacteria to develop drug resistance.
 Sadly, bacteria don’t just stay in one place.
 They get out into the world, multiply and become superbugs.

-And it doesn’t just happen with kids.
+And it antibiotic abuse doesn’t just happen with kids.
 The bulk of society has been gleefully misusing antibiotics for decades, inching us closer and closer to a post-antibiotic world where people will die of stuff only our great-grandparents used to die of.
-No, not “an assload of bear attacks.”
-More like gonorrhea.
+(See: gonorrhea.)

 However, with a good head on your shoulders (and some patience) your kid will kick that cold or flu in no time.
 And if you wait it out before asking for antibiotics, you just might be doing your part to save your grandchildren.
 You can lord it over them until the day you die.
 Hopefully, not from gonorrhea.